My friend Tim Hansel wrote a book on parenting. He asked his young sons, “Boys, how do you know Dad loves you?”

 “But,” Tim laments, “I missed it.
-Because I was only tuned in to Disney world and Christmas.”
+Because I was only tuned in to Disneyland and Christmas.”

-There is nothing wrong with Disney world or Christmas.
+There is nothing wrong with Disneyland or Christmas.
 But they have meaning, only because we find the sacred in the wrestling times.

-My confession is this… One of these days I need to give up my expectations for control (you know, hoping to orchestrate a tidier life).
+My confession is this… One of these days I need to give up my expectations for control (you know, hoping to orchestrate a tidier or “more meaningful” life).
 Let’s just say it’s on my list.

-Or maybe, along with Tim, it’s time for a paradigm shift.
+Or maybe, just maybe, along with Tim, it’s time for a paradigm shift.